fewark/1724_web/final_report/README.md

 ```bash
 cp .env .env.local
 ```
-And make sure your postgresql server is started.
+And make sure your postgresql server is started, and you could leave rest of the env variables as default.

 > [!WARNING]
 > Do not commit your `.env.local` file to version control.